HealthInfo content strategy

 - Information about prevention, reducing risk, lifestyle and so on.

-- Self-help information, advice and recommendations, such as breastfeeding advice, taking medication while breastfeeding, keeping safe in an emergency and flu vaccinations.
+- Self-help information, advice and recommendations.
+For example, breastfeeding advice, keeping safe in an emergency and flu vaccinations.

 - Information about medications.

-- General information about surgery, medical procedures and tests and preparing for hospital visits and operations.
+- General information about surgery, medical procedures and tests.
+Also, preparing for hospital visits and operations.

 - Information about end-of-life planning and palliative care.